CrackedP0t/charge/README.md

 	print(appendSum(2, {}, "Five -> ")) -- Throws an error:
 	bad argument #2 to 'appendSum' (number expected; got table)

-Variables can also have multiple correct types
+Variables can also have multiple correct types:

     local charge = require("charge")